 If you live with another person, there is a good chance that you have had a battle over the thermostat.
-These disagreements typically arise out of varying comfort preferences as well as concern over saving money, especially during peak cooling months.
+These disagreements arise from varying comfort preferences and concerns over saving money, especially during peak cooling.
 The following are simple guidelines to help you find the right balance between comfort and economy.

 Thermostat Settings for Saving Money

-According to Energy Star, a program aimed at promoting energy-efficient appliances and practices, the coolest you should keep your home during the summer months is 78°F. Energy Star only recommends keeping your home this cool when you are at home and awake.
+According to Energy Star, a program that promotes energy-efficient appliances and practices, the coolest you should keep your home during the summer months is 78°F. However, Energy Star only recommends keeping your house this cool when you are at home and awake.
 You should bump the thermostat up to 82°F at bedtime and 85°F during the workday when you are away.

 Thermostat Settings for Comfort

-Older individuals often prefer warmer temperatures than young adults.
-Certain health conditions and medications can make a person more sensitive to temperature fluctuations.
-Of course, the humidity level also has a significant impact on your comfort level since 80°F with 80 percent humidity feels a lot hotter than the same temperature with 20 percent humidity.
-Ultimately, the right temperature setting is the one that keeps you and your family comfortable without forcing you to take out a second mortgage in order to keep up with your utility bills.
+Older individuals often prefer warmer temperatures to young adults.
+In addition, certain health conditions and medications can make a person more sensitive to temperature fluctuations.
+Finally, the humidity level also significantly impacts your comfort level since 80°F with 80 percent humidity feels hotter than the same temperature with 20 percent humidity.
+Ultimately, the right temperature setting is the one that keeps you and your family comfortable without forcing you to take out a second mortgage to keep up with your utility bills.

 The Beauty of a Programmable Thermostat

-While it is certainly possible to adjust a thermostat manually, a programmable model offers the greatest convenience, accuracy, and efficiency since they can be set to remember your temperature preferences based on time of day, the day of the week, and even the season.
+While it is possible to adjust a thermostat manually, we recommend a programmable model.
+Programmable thermostats offer the greatest convenience, accuracy, and efficiency.
+They can also be set to remember your temperature preferences based on the time of day, the day of the week, and even the season.
 Energy Star offers the following tips for getting the most out of your programmable thermostat:

-• Regardless of the type of thermostat that you have, you should never adjust it way down in order to try to cool your house quicker.
+Regardless of your thermostat type, you should never adjust it to cool your house quicker.
 Your air conditioner cools at a set rate no matter where you set the thermostat.
-Cranking the thermostat down will not get you cooler any faster and will use more energy.
+Therefore, cranking the thermostat down will not get you cooler any faster and will use more energy.

 Ways to Beat the Heat While Saving Money

-• Plant shade-producing trees on the west and south-facing sides of your home to block the summer sun and to allow more light in during the winter months.
+- Plant shade-producing trees on your home’s west and south-facing sides to block the summer sun and allow more light in during the winter months.

-• Have an HVAC professional seal and insulate your ductwork to make sure that all of the cool air reaches your living space.
+- Have an HVAC professional seal and insulate your ductwork to ensure that all cool air reaches your living space.

-• Make sure that your air conditioner is the right size for your home.
+- Make sure that your air conditioner is the right size for your home.
 A unit that is too small will not have enough cooling capacity to keep your home at the desired temperature.
-An AC unit that is too big will cycle too quickly to adequately control the humidity, which will make your home seem warmer than it actually is.
-If you have changed the footprint of your home, added rooms, or installed new windows or other energy-efficient features, your home’s cooling needs have probably changed and should be evaluated by and HVAC professional.
+An AC unit that is too big will cycle too quickly to control the humidity, making your home seem warmer.
+If you have changed the footprint of your home, added rooms, or installed new windows or other energy-efficient features, your home’s cooling needs have probably changed.
+They should be evaluated by an HVAC professional.

 Call SWAN Today

 At Swan Plumbing, Heating & Air, our home comfort experts are available to answer all of your air conditioning questions.
-This is also the perfect time to call us to schedule a pre-season tune-up for your air conditioner so that you will have peace of mind knowing that your AC is ready for the demands of the summer heat.
+This is also the perfect time to call us to schedule a pre-season tune-up for your air conditioner so that you will have peace of mind knowing that your AC is ready for the summer heat demands.